-

 Comments

-IMHO an element specifically for ReadingDirection with four states would be best for this and would inform software how to present the comic.
+IMHO an element specifically for ReadingDirection with four states would be best for informing software how to present the comic.
 LeftToRight, RightToLeft, TopToBottom, BottomToTop.
-The Manga tag is partially overloaded for part of this already, but the Manga: "No" or "Yes" states by themselves doesn't really tell the presentation software anything useful.
+The Manga tag is partially overloaded for some of this already, but the Manga: "No" or "Yes" states by themselves don't really tell the presentation software anything useful.

 An alternative might be two boolean elements.
 ReadingOrientation and ReadingDirection.